 Consider the kitchen extension’s glazing elements

-With its location, and access from inside and out sorted, consider how much glazing you want to include.
-This will help you make the most of light, but should be done in conjunction with planning your different zones for cooking, dining and living, plus any utility space, since the more glazing you have, the less wall space will be available.
+With its location, and access from inside and out sorted, consider how much glazing you want to include in your kitchen extension.
+This will help you make the most of light, but should be done in conjunction with planning the different zones for cooking, dining and living, plus any utility space, since the more glazing you have, the less wall space will be available for cabinets.

 Consider the extension's orientation, too.
-If it's south-facing, you might want to consider limiting the glazing.
-You can find more light filled extension ideas in our feature too.
+If it's south-facing, you might want to consider limiting the glazing to avoid over-heating.
+You can find more light filled extension ideas in our feature.